 Infrarural, has worked on this issue from a technological aspect, and they have come up with an Efficient Wood Stove design adapted to the mexican context.

-If you decide to be part of this program you will be involved in the installation of 80 Efficient Wood Stoves; reducing up to 576 tons of Co2 emissions per year by avoiding the logging of 1600 trees and saving 320 people from kitchen pollution.
+If you decide to be part of this program you will be involved in the installation of Efficient Wood Stoves; providing clean cooking to the families of Sotuta and reducing up to 576 tons of Co2 emissions per year by avoiding the logging of 1600 trees and saving the families from kitchen pollution.

 Deforestation is one the world’s most pressing issues; being one of the main sources of greenhouse gas emissions and responsible for biodiversity loss.
 Mexico is not the exception.
 To preserve its natural richness and diversity, it is important to bring awareness to the communities and incorporate programs that promote forests’ conservation and reforestation of affected areas.

-As a complement to the two previous projects, you will be involved in the reforestation of 5000 trees, creating awareness among the local population and preserving the beauty of the state.
+As a complement to the project, you SES will be involved in the reforestation of 5000 trees, creating awareness among the local population and preserving the beauty of the state.

 Select the Community Contribution Program option when Registering for the conference.

 Our sponsors are generously funding these projects.
-Your personal admission fee covers accommodation, transportation, breakfasts, lunches, and a donation of solar PV panels and the materials needed for the efficient wood stoves.
+Your personal admission fee covers accommodation, transportation, breakfasts, lunches, and a donation for the efficient wood stoves.
 All of the personal Admission Fee is invested back in the community.

 If you have any questions regarding the Community Contribution Program, please email firstname.lastname@example.org